Getting To Know Your Novel with Sarah Aronson (Online Course plus Onsite Retreat) 2018 | April 15 – April 19, 2018

-We’d like to invite you to spend the first 3 months of 2017 workshopping your novel (either complete or in-progress) in this unique program led by author and writing teacher Sarah Aronson, with support from several Teaching Assistants and editor Emma Dryden.
+We’d like to invite you to spend the first part of 2018 workshopping your novel (either complete or in-progress) in this unique program led by author and writing teacher Sarah Aronson, with support from co-fauculty Cori McCarthy.

 Part 1: Weekly Sessions in a Web Classroom

-You’ll attend weekly sessions in a web classroom with Sarah and her teaching assistants.
-She will:
+You’ll attend weekly sessions in a web classroom with Sarah and Cori.
+They will:

 - Outline ways to deepen your understanding of plot, character and revision.

 - Host online discussions and respond to questions.

 - Post writing exercises, lectures and videos.